 The Habitat Regulations Assessment/scoping assessment of the application site identified that both the North Wirral Foreshore (SPA/Ramsar) site and the Mersey Estuary (SPA/Ramsar) site will not be impacted as a result of the development, due to the poor quality habitat on the application site, and due to the distance between the application site and the two areas with statutory designations.
 It is also anticipated that the Liverpool Bay pSPA will not be impacted as a result of the development due to the poor quality habitat on the application site, and the small size scale of the development proposals.
-An initial scoping Habitat Regulations Assessment will be required.
+It is therefore anticipated that an assessment under the Habitat Regulations will not be required as no pathway or likely impact has been identified, as demonstrated within Appendix 07: Habitat Regulations Assessment.